 Artex is the name of a company that produces textured wall and ceiling coatings.
-The name has become synonymous with all textured coatings but there are in fact, several businesses that sell similar products.
+The name has become synonymous with all textured coatings but there are in fact, several businesses that sell similar products under different brand names.

-In the past, most of these coatings contained asbestos particles, these were added as a hardener to firm up the liquid, making it easier for the operator to form patterns.
+In the past, most of these coatings contained asbestos particles, these were added as a hardener to firm up the liquid, making it easier for the operator to form patterns on ceilings and walls.

 Asbestos is now banned in the UK and has been since 1999, but there are millions of homes that still contain this harmful material.

 Obviously, there is a significant risk to homeowners and tradespeople who disturb asbestos-containing products in the home but how do you tell if your wall or ceiling contains asbestos?

 We’ll start with Artex itself as they were the most popular brand during the asbestos heyday.

 If your home was constructed prior to 1985 the textured coating is very likely to contain asbestos.